melizadsilva/Employee_Attrition_Analysis/README.md

 * Ensure transparent communication regarding career progression, promotion criteria, and company policies to build trust and reduce dissatisfaction.

-#Assumptions and Caveats:
+# Assumptions and Caveats:
 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)
+* Some of the columns which were not relevant for the anlysis were excluded

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* because 3% of the Job satisfaction rating and environmental satisfaction column contained non-sensical values, these were excluded from the analysis)